 Binomial Distribution

 The binomial distribution answers questions like this.
 Whenever you have a fixed number of independent yes-or-no situations, each with the same probability of success, the binomial distribution tells you how likely each possible count of "yeses" is.
-Forty asks, each with a 25% chance of converting, produces a specific shape.
-The single most likely outcome is 10, because 40 times 0.25 equals 10.
+With 1,200 emails and a 12% historical share rate, the expected number of shares is 144.
 But the distribution fans out around that number, showing you the full range of what's plausible through chance alone.

 Think of it as a close relative of the normal distribution, but built for counting discrete outcomes.
 Where the normal distribution describes continuous measurements like test scores, the binomial distribution describes counts of successes out of a fixed number of tries.
 How many emails get opened out of 500 sent.
 How many event registrants actually show up out of 120 registered.
-How many petition signatures are valid out of 3,000 collected.
+How many donation page visitors convert out of 800 clicks.
 The answer is never a single number.
 It's a spread of possibilities, each with its own probability.
 And when the number of tries is large enough, that spread starts to look remarkably like a bell curve.

 The entire distribution is defined by just two inputs. n is the number of trials, and p is the probability of success on each one.
 From those two numbers you can calculate the expected value (n times p) and the standard deviation (the square root of n times p times one minus p).
-For the major gifts example, n is 40 and p is 0.25.
-The expected value is 10, and the standard deviation is about 2.7.
-Roughly 95% of the time, you'd expect between 5 and 15 gifts.
-Fourteen is at the high end, but it's within normal range.
-It's a strong quarter, probably not a miracle.
+For the petition example, n is 1,200 and p is 0.12.
+The expected value is 144, and the standard deviation is about 11.3.
+Roughly 95% of the time, you'd expect between 122 and 166 shares.
+And 168 is just outside that upper bound.
+This isn't random variation.
+Something actually changed, and that new email template deserves a closer look.

 See It

-Drag the sliders to change the number of asks and the success rate.
+Drag the sliders to change the number of signers emailed and the historical share rate.
 The highlighted bars show the range where 95% of outcomes fall.

 Reflect

-Think about a yes-or-no outcome your organization tracks, whether that's email opens, donation conversions, event attendance, or grant success rates.
-Do you know the typical probability of success?
-If the latest result came in higher or lower than usual, was it actually outside the range that chance alone would produce?
+Think about a yes-or-no outcome your organization tracks at scale.
+Email opens, petition shares, donation conversions, event attendance.
+Do you know the typical success rate?
+If last month's number was higher or lower than usual, was it actually outside the range that random variation would produce?